APPLICATION

 Coating system

-A dedicated system may consists in a rotary tumbler or a rotating screw whose length and diameter are calculated to accommodate the product flow.
+A dedicated system may consist of a rotary tumbler or a rotating screw whose length and diameter are calculated to accommodate the product flow.
 The coating relies on the mechanical dispersion caused by mixing.

-Dispersion can be enhanced by distributing the powder prior to its fall onto the product by:
+Dispersion can be enhanced by distributing the powder before its fall onto the product by:

 PROCESS